sav1ne/CTF-Writeups/ProjectBlack/Challenge4/README.md

 Then let's use a simple Base64 decode:
 ![image](https://github.com/user-attachments/assets/98046159-4005-4c51-b4b1-f60eb8d095ab)

-The result is still not human-readable, but there are some hints of meaningful content.
+The result is still not human-readable, but there are some plaintext.

 ---